 Unfortunately, it's quite prone to frame drops and other forms of slowdowns.
 Some settings are quite buggy too.
 It's pretty well featured but it's not quite as good as LG's WebOS.

-The same feature is available on Android, but it also allows to use it as a standalone device, making Vizio's solution seem quite limited in comparison.
+The same feature is available on Android, but it's also significantly more powerful when used as a standalone device, making Vizio's solution seem quite limited in comparison.